22 JUNE 2018 – National Flash Fiction Day

 Raised and educated in Dubai and Scotland, Katherine Honeyman completed her education in New Zealand and returned to the United Kingdom where she worked with the newly established World Association of Nuclear Operators in London.
 Her role included liaison between Moscow, Atlanta, Paris and Tokyo regional centres and management of the WANO inaugural meeting in Moscow.
 Katherine then assisted Grant Dalton, Skipper and CEO of ‘New Zealand Endeavour’, in preparations for the Round the World Yacht Race then pursued her career in film and television as a production executive with South Pacific Pictures.
 The family moved to Fiji for several years and following the coup and returned home in 2007.
 Art, literature and animal welfare remain her passions.

 Frankie McMillan‘s most recent collection of short fictions is My Mother and the Hungarians (CUP 2016).
 She is the author of The Bag Lady’s Picnic and other stories and two poetry collections:Dressing for the Cannibals and There are no horses in heaven; her work has also appeared in the 2008 and 2009 Best NZ Fiction anthologies as well as Flash Fiction International.
 Winner of the 2015 Ursula Bethell writing residency at Canterbury University, Frankie judged the NFFD competition in 2014 and was the national competition winner in 2013 and 2015 (in 2015 taking 1st and 3rd prize).
-She is working in 2017 on an anthology of prose poetry, flash and experimental writing with Michelle Elvy and James Norcliffe.
+This year she is editing, with Michelle Elvy and James Norcliffe, Bonsai: The big book of small stories (CUP, forthcoming 2018).

 James Norcliffe has published a collection of short stories, eight collections of poetry, and several award-winning novels for young people.
 His newest collection is Dark Days at the Oxygen Café (VUP 2016).
 In 2016, with Joanna Preston, he edited Leaving the Red Zone: poems from the Canterbury Earthquakes (Clerestory Press).
 His most recent book for young people is Felix and the Red Rats (Longacre/Random), released in 2012.
 He had a long time involvement with Takahē magazine and has edited anthologies of poetry and of writing by young people.
 He is poetry editor for the Christchurch Press.
 James has been awarded writing fellowships both in NZ and overseas including the Burns Fellowship, the IWP / Iowa Residency, and residencies in Hobart, Massey University and Otago University College of Education.
 He publishes poetry widely internationally and regularly reads at festivals and occasions throughout NZ and overseas.
 His flash fiction appeared in Flash Fiction International (Norton, 2015).
-He is editor at Flash Frontier: An Adventure in Short Fiction and is working in 2017 on an anthology of prose poetry, flash and experimental writing with Michelle Elvy and Frankie McMillan.
+He is editor at Flash Frontier: An Adventure in Short Fiction and is also editing, with Michelle Elvy and Frankie McMillan, Bonsai: The big book of small stories (CUP, forthcoming 2018).

 Christchurch: Brindi Joy